About Clackamas County Master Gardener™ Association

 This event is planned, organized and hosted by Clackamas County Master Gardener™ Assoc. chapter.
 Volunteer leaders plan September through May, and and at the Fair over 300 volunteer shifts are filled by Master Gardeners.
 The Spring Garden Fair is a fundraiser for the Clackamas County Master Gardeners Association.

-Proceeds from the event go to educational programs and projects sponsored by the Chapter: free Soil Testing at Chapter sponsored events, 10-Minute University classes, Grow an Extra Row Giving and Learning Garden, Gray Thompson Community Grants, Farmers Markets, Pioneer Garden at the End of the Oregon Trail, Hopkins Demonstration Forest, Master Gardener continuing education, reference and research materials at the Extension office call center in Oregon City and other educational programs in our community like our Gardening Speakers Guild.
+Proceeds from the event go to educational programs and projects sponsored by the Chapter: free Soil Testing at Chapter sponsored events, 10-Minute University classes, Grow an Extra Row Giving & Learning Garden, Farmers Markets, Pioneer Garden at the End of the Oregon Trail, Native Plant Garden at Hopkins Demonstration Forest, Master Gardener continuing education, reference and research materials at the Extension office call center in Oregon City and other educational programs in our community.

-Spring Garden Fair supports the following local community organizations: Canby High School sports programs, Clackamas County Sheriff’s Cadet Program, Canby Young Life, The Canby Historical Society Depot Museum, Portland Iris Society, and Canby Garden Club.
+Spring Garden Fair supports the following local community organizations: Canby High School sports programs, Clackamas County Sheriff’s Cadet Program, The Canby Historical Society Depot Museum, and Portland Iris Society.
 Plant Taxis support the Molalla High School Band, and Canby HS Leadership Horticulture programs.